 Thank you for your interest in writing for desiringGod.org.
-This short article will hopefully answer some of your questions.
+We hope this short article will answer some of your questions.

-We should begin by saying that due to seasons of heavy volume, often many very good article submissions that come in to us are turned down.
+We should begin by saying that due to seasons of heavy volume, often we must pass on many very good article submissions.
 But however unfortunate, this reality never stops us from entertaining new authors and watching for fresh articles that will edify our broad readership.

 Our focus is narrow.
-We need articles that focus on joy in God, and expresses a key insight from the Bible in a fresh light or new story.
-The best genre for what we're looking for is creative non-fiction.
-And we are deeply committed to the Bible, to exegesis, and to a Reformed understanding of salvation and sanctification (Calvinism).
-We want the aroma of God's sovereign goodness to be present in everything we publish.
-Our aim is to serve up this robust theology through the voice of a living and breathing writer with a personal encounter to tell.
+We want articles that focus on joy in God and expresses a key insight from the Bible in a fresh light, sometimes helped with a fresh anecdote.
+Perhaps the best genre for what we’re looking for is what you might call “creative non-fiction.”
+And we are deeply committed to the Bible, to faithfully teaching and explaining it, and to a Reformed understanding of salvation and sanctification (some call it “Calvinism”).
+We want the aroma of God’s sovereign goodness to be present in everything we publish.
+Our aim is to serve up this robust theology through the voice of a living and breathing writer with a personal, winsome encounter to tell.
 So how does theology intersect your life?
-Such a question is often the doorway to our best articles.
+Such a question is often the doorway to some of our best articles.

 If we decide to publish your piece, it will be edited carefully, given a header image, and likely given a different title than you suggested in the initial draft.
 We will spread the article via our social media channels.